Understanding Socapex Cabling: 1.5 mm vs 2.5 mm - Which Do You Need?

 When deciding between 1.5 mm² and 2.5 mm², use this simple process:

-Step 1 - Add Up Your Load Per Circuit
+Add Up Your Load Per Circuit

 Check the fixture wattage and convert it to amps: